OlisaNsonwu/diyar/cran-comments.md

 There were no ERRORs or WARNINGs on the Ubuntu and win-builder test environments.

 There was 1 NOTE:
 Could not eliminate this.
-No messaged dsiplayed.
+No messaged displayed.
 This is a first submission (since the package was archived).

 ## Resubmission
 This is a resubmission.
 Summary of changes below: